dieter-wilhelm/apdl-mode/README.md

 introductory APDL-Mode [tutorial](https://dieter-wilhelm.github.io/apdl-mode/doc/A-M_introductory_tutorial.pdf).

-<a id="org1884040"></a>
+<a id="orga3622a3"></a>

 # Configuration and Customisation

-Most functionality is working without additional configurations.
-APDL-Mode is intelligent enough to figure out Ansys installation dependent paths.
-For regular Ansys installations, it chooses by default the highest installed Ansys version on your system.
+Most functionality is working without user configuration for standard Ansys installations.
+APDL-Mode is intelligent enough to figure out installation dependent things.
+It chooses - by default - the highest installed Ansys MAPDL version on the system for interactions with Ansys executables (for example, starting an MAPDL batch run).

-APDL-Mode configures GNU-Emacs to open all files with the suffixes ".mac", ".dat" and ".inp" under apdl-mode.
+APDL-Mode's default configuration enables GNU-Emacs to open any files with suffixes ".mac", ".dat" and ".inp" in APDL mode (indicated by \`APDL' in Emacs' status line), the programming mode for the APDL language.

-Please read the [apdl-config](info/apdl-config.md) documentation for further options or open the accompanying configuration [example-file](apdl-config.el).
+Please consult the [APDL-Mode configuration](info/apdl-config.md) documentation for advanced options or check the accompanying [configuration example](info/apdl-config.el).

-<a id="orga1956fe"></a>
+<a id="org6b03216"></a>

 # Bugs and Problems